The Book of Mormon

 Book of Mormon Research

-This site focus on the Book of Mormon and it features many articles written by John A. Tvedtnes.
+This site focuses on the Book of Mormon and it features many articles written by John A. Tvedtnes.
 It also includes basic information about beliefs of the Mormon Church (Church of Jesus Christ of Latter-day Saints) and other interesting topics.

 One of the most popular books in the world, after the Bible, is the Book of Mormon.
 Since it was first published in 1830, 78 million copies have been published in 94 languages.
 More than four million copies were distributed during 1997.
 (Read more)